open-rpa/docs/docs/flow/ConfigurationValues.md

 grpc_max_send_message_length= # default: 1024 * 1024 * 1024 - gRPC maximum send message length

 validate_user_form= # User form validation configuration

+enable_gitserver= # Default: false - Enable git server at /git enable_gitserver_guest= # Default: false - Enable guest access to git server at /git ( you can add guests to repos and allow the to read and or update them ) enable_gitserver_guest_create= # Default: false - Enable guest access to git server at /git ( allow guests to push new repositories )

 ```